NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/install_WindowsOld.rst

       quoFEM download page.

 Click on the file with a name ending with **Windows_Download.zip** to download the |app|.
 In the pop-up window, click on the **Download** button in the bottom right corner.
-After the download completed, extract the zip archive to a location in your filesystem.
+After the download is completed, extract the zip archive to a location in your filesystem.

 .. note::

    We suggest placing the directory in the **C:\\SimCenter** folder.
-Once here, you can create a shorcut to the application and move this shortcut to your Desktop.
+Once here, you can create a shortcut to the application and move this shortcut to your Desktop.

 Test the Installation
 ^^^^^^^^^^^^^^^^^^^^^